 About the Farrell Fellowship Program

-Political Science majors work alongside our professors on faculty-generated research projects.
-As a paid research assistant with the title of Farrell Fellow, you will learn the process of conducting academic research from the faculty mentors and how to handle setbacks and unexpected results that arise in the process.
+The Farrell Fellowship program was launched in 2014 to honor former Political Science professor R. Barry Farrell.
+In this program, Political Science majors work alongside our professors on faculty-generated research projects.
+As paid research assistants with the title of Farrell Fellow, students learn the process of conducting academic research from faculty mentors.

 - How to apply: Students must complete the online application, interview, and be selected by a faculty member to participate in the program.